 A new school brings a different ethos, a different way of learning and different expectations.
 We acknowledge these differences and have in place a transition programme that allows each individual to settle into his new environment and make the most of his time at West Hill.

-Part way through Year 6 we begin the process of working in partnership with our primary feeder schools to collect information that will help each pupil’s transition.
-West Hill staff in the Science and Maths departments deliver a “Links” programme that sees primary pupils work with West Hill staff in their own school or enjoy the specialist facilities that we can offer.
+Part way through Year 6 we begin the process of working in partnership with our primary feeder schools to collect information both academic and pastoral, that will help each pupil’s transition.

 Peer mentoring is offered to Year 7 pupils who may need an extra layer of support in making a successful transition to West Hill.
 This programme, called The Learning Challenge, helps build confidence, self-esteem and encourages a more positive participation in school life.
 Peer Mentors work with all Year 6 pupils on Induction Day and provide younger pupils with an initial, accessible point of contact from which to seek information, support and build life skills in a language and manner that is both familiar and acceptable.
 Their work is invaluable in contributing to our pupils’ experiences and to the ethos of the school.